peritext/peritext/specification/files/doc-document_syntax.md

 ```

 Description:

-Record a word as a rhetorical word.
+Records a word as a glossary's word.

 Without argument, the word is considered as is.

-With an argument inside brackets, the word is registered is the atlas with an argument.
+With an argument inside brackets, the word is registered is the glossary as the specified argument.

 Translates to:
 ```